luispedro/talk-NGLess-DSL/talk.md

 ## NGLess

-Research question: _if we are willing to sacrifice workflow generality to focus **specifically on bioinformatics** can we use the concept of a DSL to build a better tool?_
+Research question: _if we are willing to sacrifice workflow generality to focus **specifically on bioinformatics** can we build a better language and a better tool?_

 What is meant by **better tool**?